UTP Ethernet Cables: Categories, Connectors, and Wiring

 - Distance limitations (e.g., 100m for 1 Gbps, 55m for 10 Gbps on Cat 6)

-Higher categories enable faster speeds and longer distances but require stricter installation practices.
+Higher categories enable faster speeds and longer distances but require stricter installation practices to maintain performance.

 UTP Cable Category Comparison